 Human beings are hardwired for storytelling.

-In 2022, sharing our stories and bearing witness to others' stories matters more than ever.
+Today, sharing our stories and bearing witness to others' stories matters more than ever.
 We are a Boston-based theatre company whose mission is to foster understanding, empathy, and connection through storytelling.
 We do this by:

 |